 A member of the Interim Forces is a person who enlisted or re-engaged, for continuous full-time service for not more than two years on or after 1 July 1947 and before 1 July 1949 to the Interim forces, or a unit of the defence forces.More →

 Eligible war service

-Service with the Interim Forces entitles a veteran to claim for a disability pension but not a service pension.More ?
+Service with the Interim Forces entitles a veteran to claim for a Disability Compensation Payment but not a service pension.More →